18 ADHD college accommodations you should ask for

 • Course substitutions

-• Reduced course-load without forfeiting full-time status
+• Reduced course load without forfeiting full-time status

-• Adjusted deadlines, including breaking-up assignments
+• Adjusted deadlines, including breaking up assignment submission dates

-How to seek accommodations
+How to get ADHD accommodations in college

-If you had accommodations in K-12, you may be more familiar with this process, but a many of us are just beginning to manage our ADHD as adults.
+If you had accommodations in K-12, you may be more familiar with this process, but many of us are just beginning to manage our ADHD as adults.
 (Cries in “just turned 30.”)

 You can apply for accommodations at any point during your education